Luca Levee: Club career

 Levee started his career at Real Mona, before spending three years with Spanish side Valencia, after finishing as one of the top three performers at a camp.
 Following his spell with Valencia, Levee had a short spell with Huracán Valencia.

 After his time in Spain, Levee moved to the United States to play soccer at Milton Academy.
 He led the team to a 22-0 unbeaten season and was named boys' soccer player of the year.
 He committed to playing soccer at the University of Maryland, and made a total of 12 appearances for the university's soccer team, The Terrapins.

 Levee returned to Jamaica to sign with Harbour View in 2019.

 On 28 January 2022, Levee signed with English National League South side Dulwich Hamlet.

+Following multiple knee injuries Levee transitioned into coaching.

 International career

 Levee has caps for Jamaica at various youth levels.

 He made his full international debut in a 4-1 loss to the United States on 25 March 2021, coming on as a second half substitute for Jamal Lowe.